- 1. Say ‘Thank You’ to Your Teacher

 Students and their families can create videos expressing gratitude for teachers and post them on social media, or hold a virtual town hall for the teachers.

 Students can plan an activity for the teachers specially dedicated to them.
 They can become teachers for some time and pretend to teach like their favorite teachers.
-This can be a school activity and is sure to promise heaps of fun and laughter.
+This can be one of the coolest teachers’ day games and is sure to promise heaps of fun and laughter.

 It will make them happy.
 Try to help them in the best possible way.